 Coming into effect on 1st April 2018, the new strategy will mean that the UK private property industry will be hit with an increased focus on energy efficiency.
 It aims to ensure that a summary of a property’s energy efficiency becomes an important component of its sales and letting prospects, resulting in national improvement on the issue.

 EPCs were first introduced and considered mandatory for properties so that potential buyers, tenants and homeowners could understand the energy efficiency of the property they were interested in.
 Since 2007 it has been illegal not to have one when selling your house and you could be fined if you do not.

 Under the new plans, properties will require a minimum of an ‘E’ EPC rating, “resulting in major benefits for the tenants and landlords” said Tom Davies from Accelerate Homes.

 The more energy efficient a property is, the less bills for those houses will be.
 In the end, tenants will be better off and so will the environment.
-It is also a very attractive quality of a property for landlords because if their property works out cheaper and more energy efficient, people will be more likely to rent.
+It is also a very attractive quality of for landlords as rental property will be easier to manage.
+If their property works out cheaper and more energy efficient, people will be more likely to rent.

 As well as this, the initiative is also a serious bonus when it comes to improvement in sustaining property value.

 What it means for the industry